 Both the Greeks and Jews played a critical historical role in helping the kind of soul that could become such a Logos bearer.
 Although both knew the Logos and both played an essential role in developing the kind of human soul that could hold the Logos within.
 This has been the essential contribution of the West to the world—the space-and-eye oriented, Promethean, restless, overcoming, speculative, exploratory heritage that comes from the Greeks and the ear-and-time-oriented sense of the profundity and mystery of the human will, of human identity, and of the meaning of history from the Jews.

 And what we have seen in the last five hundred years is the transition of our experience of transcendence from a Greek, outer-focused, spatial imagination of transcendence to a Jewish inward-focused, temporal, future-oriented imagination.
-Transcendence in the modern period has become more about time than about space, more about listening than about seeing.
+Transcendence in the modern period has become more about time (before and after) than about space (up and down), more about listening than about seeing.

 For the former transcendence is an out- or up-there that shapes our life down here, for the latter it’s something down-here, within history, experienced as a hope for the fulfillment of a promise.
 For the Greek what is good is higher and comes from above, and what’s bad is lower coming from below.
 For the Jew, the good is progressive, aiming toward something better that lies in the future, and what’s bad is nostalgia, a falling back to previous stages of development.
 The longing to regress is symbolized by Lot’s wife in Genesis, the Jews in Exodus who longed to return to Egypt’s fleshpots, and Ahab’s regression to Baal worship in Kings.
 In the Old Testament narrative, these are all instances of disobedience on one level, but at a deeper level they are a breaking of faith, a failure to trust in the promises made to them by their God.